 - Independent medical examinations, assessing injury or disability resulting from toxic exposures

-- Outpatient clinics, offices, and job sites where they evaluate the health impact from acute and chronic exposure to toxic substances in the workplace, home and general environment
+- Outpatient clinics and occupational health settings where they evaluate the health impact from exposure to toxic substances in the home or workplace

-- National and regional poison control centers where they provide 24-hour phone consultation to health professionals, first responders, public health officials, corporate safety personnel, and the general public regarding hazard identification, decontamination, emergency management, and detailed clinical care of the poisoned patient
+- National and regional poison control centers where they provide medical direction for health professionals, personal responders and the general public

 - Clinical and forensic laboratories where they aid in the design, conduction and interpretation of diagnostic tests and forensic studies

 Complete medical school and residency training in any number of fields.
 The majority of medical toxicologists are trained in emergency medicine, however many have backgrounds in pediatrics, preventive medicine or internal medicine.

 All medical toxicologists must complete a fellowship in medical toxicology.
 Fellowships are approved by the Accreditation Council for Graduate Medical Education and consist of two years of training.
 See directory of fellowships.